DaverSomethingSomethingOrg/ConanToolchain/docs/SampleUsage.md

 # (or all) that are missing
 $ conan install --build=missing .

-# Leveraging the seeded cache, run the RPM generator for each package
+# Once the cache is seeded, run the RPM generator for each package
 $ conan install --deployer-folder=rpm_deploy \
-                --deployer=rpm_deployer.py \
+                --deployer=rpm_deployer \
                 --profile=optToolchain \
                 .
 ```